BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **(6/22/2025) Release 3.5**

 - OC 1.0.4 update.
 Tested on Sequoia 15.4.
-- NOTE: All Ventura or higher OS update/install should be done from a full USB installer.
+- NOTE: All Ventura or newer OS update/install should be done from a full USB installer.

 # About this EFI

 **1. macOS support**

 - **Ventura/Sonoma/Sequoia:**
+	- Please follow the **step-by-step instruction** below.
 	- Root patching with OCLP is required to enable graphic hardware acceleration.
-Check [OCLP page](https://github.com/dortania/OpenCore-Legacy-Patcher "GitHub - dortania/OpenCore-Legacy-Patcher") for other limitations.
-	- Please follow the **step-by-step instruction** below.

 - **Catalina/Big Sur/Monterey:**
 	- Native support (Recommend using release V3.3 EFI)